1. All media credential requests must be submitted no later than TEN DAYS PRIOR to the event, NO EXCEPTIONS.

 - NO media credential requests will be accepted onsite.
 No exceptions.

-- Any and all media may be asked to move from a specific location for any reason.
+- Any and all media may be asked to move from a specific location by Best In The Desert officials for any reason.
+Failure to cooperate may result in your credentials being confiscated along with being denied credentials for all future events.

 Media credentials may be revoked at ANY time for reasons including but not limited to: